Depression Treatment Center

 Some medical conditions can trigger depressive symptoms in individuals.
 This is called depressive disorder due to another medical condition.
 Endocrine and reproductive system disorders are commonly associated with depressive symptoms.
 For example, people with low levels of the thyroid hormone (hypothyroidism) often experience fatigue, weight gain, irritability, memory loss, and low mood.
 When the hypothyroidism is treated it usually reduces the depression.
 Cushing’s syndrome is another hormonal disorder caused by high levels of the hormone cortisol which can also cause depressive symptoms.
 Other conditions that have been found to cause depression include conditions such as HIV/AIDS, diabetes, strokes, Parkinson’s disease etc.

 Another type of depression is related to changes in the length of days or seasonality.
 This type of depression is commonly referred to as Seasonal Affective Disorder (SAD).
-People with SAD experience similar symptoms but only during a specific time of year, usually winter.
+People with Seasonal Affective Disorder (SAD) experience similar symptoms but only during a specific time of year, usually winter.
 This appears to be related to the shorter days of winter and the lack of sunlight in many parts of the country.
 Phototherapy, or Light Boxes, have been found to be extremely helpful during these months.

-Depression and anxiety disorders are different, but people with depression often experience symptoms like those of an anxiety disorder, such as nervousness, irritability, and problems sleeping and concentrating.
+Depression and anxiety disorders are different, but people with a depressive disorder often experience depression symptoms like those of an anxiety disorder, such as nervousness, irritability, and problems sleeping and concentrating.
 But each disorder has its own causes and its own emotional and behavioral symptoms.

 Many people who develop depression have a history of an anxiety disorder earlier in life.
 There is no evidence one disorder causes the other, but there is clear evidence that many people suffer from both disorders.